Azure/osdu-developer/README.md

 APP_NAME=   # <-- <your_ad_application_name>

 azd env set AZURE_CLIENT_ID $(az ad app list --display-name $APP_NAME --query "[].appId" -otsv)

+# Feature Flags (Optional)
+azd env set ENABLE_POD_SUBNET true azd env set ENABLE_BASTION true azd env set ENABLE_VPN_GATEWAY true
 ```

+_Feature: Pod Subnet_

+With kubenet, nodes get an IP address from the Azure virtual network subnet.
+With this feature enables the Pods receive an IP address from a logically different address space then the Azure virtual network subnet of the nodes.

+_Feature: Bastion_

+With internal ingress enabled it can be challenging to communicate.
+The bastion feature if enabled will create a bastion host and a virtual machine that can be used to communicate to resources from the private network.

+_Feature: VPN Gateway_

+It is common to have site to site VPN connections and the ability to optionally configure a point to site vpn connction when using internal ingress.
+Development in this scenario can be challenging.
+The vpn gateway feature if enabled assists in creating the required resources necessary to establish connections to the private network.

+Additional values are necessary with this feature.

+1. REMOTE_NETWORK_PREFIX - The CIDR of the remote network.
+(192.168.1.0/24)
+2. REMOTE_VPN_ADDRESS - The Remote VPN Gateway IP address.
+3. VPN_SHARED_KEY - The Shared Key for the VPN Connection.

 ### Commands